Focus on: TRENDS AND DEVELOPMENTS IN IT LAW

 - promulgate standards for e-marketplace conduct of gatekeeper enterprises.

-All internet contents including online media services are regulated under the Law no.5651 (aka Internet Law) by Information and Communication Technologies Authority (“ICTA”) The Internet Law regulates obligations of content providers, hosting providers, internet providers and social network providers.
+All internet contents including online media services are regulated under the Law no.5651 on the Regulation of Publications on the Internet and the Suppression of Crimes Committed by Means of Such Publications (aka Internet Law) by Information and Communication Technologies Authority (“ICTA”) The Internet Law regulates obligations of content providers, hosting providers, internet providers and social network providers.

 As per the Internet Law;